jakelangham/kestrel/docs/source/settings_and_parameters/initial conditions.rst

     :code:`sourceLat = 13.248745`

-        The latitude of the center of the flux source in decimal degrees in WGS84 coordinates.
+        The latitude of the centre of the flux source in decimal degrees in WGS84 coordinates.

     :code:`sourceLon = 123.686939`

-        The longitude of the center of the flux source in decimal degrees in WGS84 coordinates.
+        The longitude of the centre of the flux source in decimal degrees in WGS84 coordinates.

     :code:`sourceX = 100`

-        The offset of the center of the flux source along the :math:`x` axis in metres from the centre of the domain.
+        The offset of the centre of the flux source along the :math:`x` axis in metres from the centre of the domain.

     :code:`sourceY = -50`

-        The offset of the center of the flux source along the :math:`y` axis in metres from the centre of the domain.
+        The offset of the centre of the flux source along the :math:`y` axis in metres from the centre of the domain.

 The following are the additional **required** settings for a source block: